29 dead in Kabul car bomb attack

 A witness told CNN he saw injured people in the streets and others yelling in the bombing's aftermath.

-"In the morning I was sleeping when I heard a loud boom, which woken me up," said 33-year-old Safiullah, who gave only his first name.
+"In the morning I was sleeping when I heard a loud boom, which woke me up," said 33-year-old Safiullah, who gave only his first name.

 He looked out of a window in his home and saw plumes of smoke rising from the site as people ran in a panic.